 Try to choose a wing you will be happy on all the time, not only in the smooth conditions.

-Try to choose a wing you will be happy on all the time, not only in the smooth conditions.
-For paragliders, the EN class is a useful guideline, but doesn't show how stable a wing is, just its collapse recovery.
+For paragliders, the flight certification class is a useful guideline, but doesn't show how stable a wing is, just its collapse recovery.
 Wings that are 'high-end' in their class usually have poorer passive safety.
-This is where good advice from an instructor is essential – someone who can match your flying skills with the right gear.
+This is where good advice from a reputable dealer or instructor is essential – someone who can match your flying skills with the right gear.

 EN-As are ideal for pilots who feel nervous in the air, often fly in turbulent conditions, or are in their first year of flying.
 They give limited feedback, dampened response and easy, measured handling.
 Their reduced glide and speed mean XC flying takes a little longer, but while you're exploring you won't be forced to learn new and exciting things about your glider at the same time.
 You can concentrate entirely on your piloting decisions.
 This can make it a stress-free solution for years of great flying, particularly if you are travelling.